György Schöpflin: Career

 He was re-elected to the European Parliament in 2009 and 2014, and served as a full member on the Foreign Affairs Committee (AFET) and as a full member of the Committee on Constitutional Affairs (AFCO) 2014–2019, during which time he was EPP coordinator.
 He retired from the European Parliament in 2019.

-He was Senior Research Fellow at the Institute of Advanced Studies Kőszeg, iASK.
+He was Senior Research Fellow at the Institute of Advanced Studies Kőszeg.
 In March 2010, he was awarded a doctorate honoris causa by Tallinn University.
 In October 2013, he was awarded a doctorate honoris causa by Corvinus University, Budapest.
 In 2019 he was awarded a Ph.D. cum laude by Tallinn University.
 In August 2019 he was awarded the Commander's Cross with Star of the Hungarian Republic.

 Publications

 Schöpflin published academic works in both English and Hungarian.
 When writing in English, he is known as George; in his Hungarian publications he is György.